 - our professional bodies: CIOT, ATT, ACCA, STEP and/or the Office of Professional Body Anti-Money Laundering Supervisors (OPBAS) in relation to practice assurance and/or the requirements of MLR 2017 (or any similar legislation)

-- Member Firms: Harris Stewart Ltd wholly owns British Taxpayers Association Ltd and information, which may be relevant to you, may be provided to British Taxpayers Association Ltd.
+- Member Firms: The Fry Group wholly owns Harris Stewart Ltd (which wholly owns British Taxpayers Association Ltd), and information which may be relevant to the data subject, may also be provided to The Fry Group and/or British Taxpayers Association Ltd.

 If the law allows or requires us to do so, we may share your personal data with: